Kiri-Discord/kiribotdiscord/README.md

 I will do my best to help out if your having issues hosting but also not gonna spoonfeed you either

+DO NOT SPAM GENERAL ASKING FOR HELP, DM ME INSTEAD

 # Sefy

 this is a bot i made for fun for my friends, and is written in discord.js of course :)